linxid/Machine_Learning_Study_Path/笔记/Big Data Analysis and Mining.md

 * Reveal the hierarchy structure clearly

 Disadvantage:
-* Can not used in a lot of networks
+* Can not use in a lot of networks
-* Too coarse,some times is inferior to degree measure.
+* Too coarse, sometimes is inferior to degree measure.

 [Explation:](https://www.youtube.com/watch?v=6Mk9NnboDsQ)

-Prune all the nodes with degree 1 till no degree 1 nodes left in the network,the nodes pruend have ks=1.Similarly prune other nodes having degree 2 and assign them ks =2.Repeat,till the graph becomes empty.
+Prune all the nodes with degree 1 till no degree 1 nodes left in the network, the nodes pruned have ks=1.
+Similarly, prune other nodes having degree 2 and assign them ks =2.
+Repeat, till the graph becomes empty.

 ### 6.2.3 PageRank:

-If a page is linked with many high-cited pages,then it will gain high PageRank score.
+If a page is linked with many high-cited pages, then it will gain high PageRank score.
-We assume a customer can use URL to link to any pages,to slove the problem that a node has no outlinks.
+We assume a customer can use URL to link to any pages, to solve the problem that a node has no outlinks.

 the equation of a Page's PR:
 ![image.png](https://upload-images.jianshu.io/upload_images/665202-b964a4bd418b6359.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)

-**Explation:**
+**Explanation:**

 http://blog.jobbole.com/23286/